ArpanSriv/auto-volume/README.md

 1. Install the unpacked extension from the [chrome_extension](chrome_extension) directory.

-2. Start the flask server by running 'python app.py' and not 'flask run'.
+2. Start the flask server by running 'python app.py [process_name.exe]' and not 'flask run'. { Example: python app.py Spotify.exe }

 3. Turn the extension on.

-Note: Currently the name of the process 'Music.UI.exe' (Groove Music) is hardcoded.
-Change it in [app.py](app.py) in the main function.
+~~Note: Currently the name of the process 'Music.UI.exe' (Groove Music) is hardcoded.
+Change it in [app.py](app.py) in the main function.~~

+☑ You can now change the process name by providing the process name from the command line.

 ## TODO: ✅